-“You want to make sure kids don’t have any issues and can learn well,” she says, noting that only 5 percent of learning problems have been shown to be related to problems with vision.
-“Between 50 percent and 70 percent of children I see in clinic come in as a result of a screening exam.”
+“You want to make sure kids don’t have any issues and can learn well,” she says, noting that only 5% of learning problems have been shown to be related to problems with vision.
+“Between 50% and 70% of children I see in clinic come in as a result of a screening exam.”

 Treatments for eye problems

 Once problems are identified, the most common treatment is a pair of eyeglasses to improve vision.
-According to the Vision Council of America, about 75 percent of adults wear glasses or contact lenses.
+According to the Vision Council of America, about 75% of adults wear glasses or contact lenses.
 Some estimate that about one-quarter of school-age kids wear corrective lenses.